 Rare earth metal production was on the rise again in 2021, jumping to 280,000 metric tons (MT) worldwide — that’s up significantly from 190,000 MT in 2018.

 Demand for the metals is increasing as renewable energy becomes more important across the globe.
 Rare earths like neodymium and praseodymium, which are important in clean energy applications and high-tech industries, are in the spotlight, particularly as electric vehicles and hybrid cars gain popularity.

 Other factors, like the ongoing tensions between the US and China, are also putting the spotlight on rare earths.
 Since China is the world’s largest producer of the materials by far, the fraught relationship between the countries is directing attention to supply chain issues in the rare earths industry.

 Chinese producers must adhere to a quota system for rare earths production.
-The half-year quota for rare earth mining in 2021 is set at 84,000 tonnes (up 27.2 percent from the previous year), while the quota for smelting and separation is 81,000 tonnes (up 27.6 percent from the previous year).
+The quota for rare earth smelting and separation in 2021 was set at 162,000 MT (up from 135,000 MT in the previous year).
 Interestingly, this system led China to become the world’s top importer of rare earths in 2018.